Vonage/vivid-3/libs/components/README.md

 Remember to not include the default side-effect import (`import '@vonage/vivid/button';`) when using scoped elements as it will register the default namespace.

-one of the pros of this approach is that, although custom elements are registered under different namespaces, [npm packages version range handling](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#dependencies) can still be used for multiple versions saving.
+One of the advantages of this approach is that, although custom elements are registered under different namespaces, it is possible to use [npm dedupe](https://docs.npmjs.com/cli/v8/commands/npm-dedupe) to ensure only a minimal number of versions of the library are used in the application.

 ## Support